 In principle anyone can submit a smart contract for verification.
 However submitters need to be aware of any restrictions on usage arising from copyright conditions or the like.
 In addition, meeting certain requirements can be more difficult to demonstrate in a situation of limited control over the development of the smart contract.

 The Working Group expects its own members, who wrote the specification, to behave to a high standard of integrity and to know the specification well, and notes that there are many others who also do so.
-The Working Group or EEA MAY seek to develop an auditor certification program for subsequent versions of the EEA EthTrust Security Levels Specification.A common feature of Ethereum networks is the use of Oracles-- functions that can be called to provide information from outside the calling contract, sourced from onchain or offchain data.
-Oracles solve many onchain problems, from providing random number generation to asset data, but can also provide weather, sports, or other special-interest information.
+The Working Group or EEA MAY seek to develop an auditor certification program for subsequent versions of the EEA EthTrust Security Levels Specification.A common feature of Ethereum networks is the use of Oracles: functions that can provide information sourced from on-chain or off-chain data.
+Oracles solve a range of problems, from providing random number generation to asset data, managing the operation of liquidity pools, and enabling access to weather, sports, or other special-interest information.
 Oracles are used heavily in DeFi and gaming, where asset data and randomization are central to protocol design.
-This specification contains requirements to check that smart contracts are sufficiently robust to deal appropriately with whatever information is returned, including the possibility of malformed data, that can, in the event of oracle-specific attacks, be deliberately crafted with malicious intent.
-However, while some aspects of Oracles are within the scope of this specification, it is still possible that an Oracle provides misinformation or even actively produces harmful disinformation.
+This specification contains requirements to check that smart contracts are sufficiently robust to deal appropriately with whatever information is returned, including the possibility of malformed data that can be deliberately crafted for oracle-specific attacks.
+While some aspects of Oracles are within the scope of this specification, it is still possible that an Oracle provides misinformation or even actively produces harmful disinformation.

 Other requirements in the document are related to exploits which take advantage of ambiguity in the input used to created the signed message.
-When a signed message does not include enough identifying information concerning where, when, and how many times it is intended to be used, the message signature could be used (or reused) in unintended functions, contracts, chains, or even at unintended time frames.
+When a signed message does not include enough identifying information concerning where, when, and how many times it is intended to be used, the message signature could be used (or reused) in unintended functions, contracts, chains, or at unintended times.

-For more information on this topic, and the potential for exploitation, see also [[chase]].Gas Griefing is the deliberate abuse of the Gas mechanism that Ethereum uses to regulate the consumption of computing power, to cause an unexpected or adverse outcome much in the style of a Denial of Service attack.
+For more information on this topic, and the potential for exploitation, see also [[chase]].Gas Griefing is the deliberate abuse of the Gas mechanism that Ethereum uses to regulate the consumption of computing power, to protect against unexpected or adverse outcome such as a Denial of Service attack.
 Because Ethereum is designed with the Gas mechanism as a regulating feature, it is insufficient to simply check that a transaction has enough Gas; checking for Gas Griefing needs to take into account the goals and business logic that the Tested Code implements.

 Gas Siphoning is another abuse of the Gas mechanism that Ethereum uses to regulate the consumption of computing power, where attackers steal Gas from vulnerable contracts either to deny service or for their own gain (e.g. to mint Gas Tokens).
 Similar to Gas Griefing, checking for Gas Siphoning requires careful consideration of the goals and business logic that the Tested Code implements.